Generative Retrieval with Few-shot Indexing: Experimental setup

 \section{Experimental setup}

-\header{Datasets} We use NQ320K, a version of Natural Questions (NQ)~\citep{kwiatkowski2019natural}, has been widely used for \ac{GR} evaluation~\citep{lee2023glen,sun2024learning,tay2022transformer}.
-NQ320K consists of 320k relevant query--document pairs, 100k documents, and 7,830 test queries.
-Following recent studies~\citep{lee2023glen,sun2024learning}, we fetch and process NQ320K using the script released by \citet{wang2022neural},\footnote{\url{https://github.com/solidsea98/Neural-Corpus-Indexer-NCI}} to ensure our results are comparable with previous work.
+\header{Datasets} We evaluate on NQ320K~\cite{lee2023glen,sun2024learning,tay2022transformer} and MS300K~\cite{wang2023novo,mekonnen2025lightweight}; both have widely been used for \ac{GR} evaluation.
+NQ320K is a version of Natural Questions (NQ)~\cite{kwiatkowski2019natural}; NQ320K consists of 320k relevant query--document pairs, 100k documents, and 7,830 test queries.
+MS300K is a version of MS MARCO; MS300K contains 300k query–document pairs, 320k documents, and 5,187 test queries.